RIT-EVT/rampup/targets/phase4/Instructions.md

 - Look at the SPI sample in EVT-core for an example.

 ## Completion
-Once you have completed your implementation, you should see the acceleration in the z-axis around 9.8m/s due to gravity.
+Once you have completed your implementation, you should see a g-force on the z-axis around 1 due to gravity.
 Try standing the board up on one end to see if the acceleration shifts to one of the other axes.
 Try it again on the perpendicular axis.
 You should be able to see a positive and negative acceleration due to gravity on each axis.
 When you're happy with the performance, have a senior member look at your Saleae output and your code.
 If it looks good, you can start on phase 5.